 5. You want to be included.

-Perhaps you are driven to say yes too much because you fear you will miss something fun or important.
-This phenomenon is called “FOMO”—or “Fear of Missing Out.”
-Especially as social media has rocketed to the center of so many of our lives, it’s easy to see what others are doing—and ruminate over what you are not.
+Perhaps you say yes too much because you fear you will miss something fun or important.
+This phenomenon is called “FOMO” — or “Fear of Missing Out.”
+Especially as social media has rocketed to the center of so many of our lives, it’s easy to see what others are doing — and ruminate over what you are not.

 6. You care too much about what people think.

 Your concern may be that people will judge you negatively if you refuse or don’t show up.
-You are a pushover more often than not so you will be viewed as the caring, kind and helpful person that you probably are.
+You are a pushover more often than not.
+So, people view you as the caring, kind and helpful person that you probably are.

 No need to agree to every single thing asked of you because the reality is: When you say no, people are no longer thinking about you.
 They move on to find someone who will cover for them, drive their children, or handle whatever is the task at hand.